exasol/test-db-builder-java/doc/user_guide/user_guide.md

 Of course [creating scripts](#creating-scripts) is only part of the story.
 Usually you will want to execute them at some point in your tests.

-The TDDB offers two methods for executing scripts, depending on which result you expect.
+The TDBJ offers two methods for executing scripts, depending on which result you expect.

 Let's assume you have a script that fills a table with random data and returns the row count.
 You would call it like this: